Trinity Groves in Dallas Searching for New Restaurant Ideas

 “For this platform to be available for people who have a dream who have an idea and want to bring it to life, it’s amazing,” Rodarte said.
 “Really it’s no money down, just hard work and a good idea.”

-Rodarte said the Trinity Grove model made all of his ownership successful possible.
+Rodarte said the Trinity Groves model made all of his ownership successful possible.

 Now Beto & Son is looking to possibly grow.